BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/live-coding.md

 a.source = { Pulse.ar([350, 351.3] / 4, 0.4) * 0.2 }; // replace the synth
 ```

-[Ndef](https://doc.sccode.org/Classes/Ndef.html) is a node proxy definition, i.e. a handy way to define a new node proxy.
+[Ndef](https://doc.sccode.org/Classes/Ndef.html) is a node proxy definition, i.e., a handy way to define a new node proxy.
-``Ndef`` registers synths by key, that is, all accesses to the registered synths go through the ``Ndef`` class via that key.
+``Ndef`` registers synths by key, i.e., all accesses to the registered synths go through the ``Ndef`` class via that key.

 ```isc
 Ndef(\a).play; // play to the hardware output